Criminal Justice/Criminology, Law, Immigration

 Interviewed by: FOX31, INews, 850KOA Newsradio, Denver7, 9NEWS, WPTV

-She earned her Ph.D. in Criminal Justice from Washington State University, a J.D. from Willamette College of Law at Willamette University in Salem Oregon and a B.S. at University of Colorado, Denver.
+Mowder received her Ph.D. in criminal justice from Washington State University in 2010, her J.D. from Willamette College of Law in 1994 and her bachelor’s from the University of Colorado Denver.